Learn how to navigate the ongoing discussion of Price vs. Value in multi-carrier shipping software

 Finding the Right Parcel Shipping Software Partner

-At the end of the day, you need to choose the parcel shipping solution that’s best for your business, an obvious statement, but it becomes more difficult when different parts of the business provide input into the decision-making process and ask how it will affect them [Discover more about how ProShip alleviates peak shipping pain points].
+At the end of the day, you need to choose the parcel shipping solution that’s best for your business.
+This may be an obvious statement, but it becomes more difficult when different parts of the business provide input into the decision-making process and ask how it will affect them [Discover more about how ProShip alleviates peak shipping pain points].
 For example,

 - Finance and Accounting: These departments care about the cost (now and in the future) of the product and how it fits into the budget, plus they want to understand the real ROI on their investment.
 Finally, how do you factor in the intangibles?